SergioGGirona/NomuLabsTrial-Back/README.md

 4. Candidates should submit the GitHub repository link along with a brief description of themselves and their CV upon completion of the challenge to this email address: info@nomulabs.com.

+## Data Model

+In this simple social network we have two entities, User and Post, which relate to each other 1 to n.
+Both, user and post will have an ImageData property, which will use the Cloudinary schema, the service that will be used to store images.

+## Database

+A connection is made to Mongo through Mongoose, Mongoose, a library for Node that allows us to write queries with validations and middlewares, to narrow down the data that is received and sent.

+## Error management

+Create a class and a middleware to manage errors in the back and send a message according to the type of error,